-If you are planning to sell your Houston home, the chances are good that by now you’ve brushed up on the finer details of selling a home — like why you should stage it to sell faster.
+If you are planning to sell your Houston home, the chances are good that by now you’ve brushed up on the finer details — like why you should stage it help it to sell faster and for more money.
 But home staging isn’t just about making the house look pretty for the buyer, it’s also the best way to go through your things and tuck away any items that shouldn’t be left out during a showing or an open house.

 As hard as Realtors work to protect your home during showings, they are not infallible.
 And things go missing, or get broken once in a while.
 I have also heard tales of identities being stolen because sensitive personal information was left in view.
 That is why besides making your home more appealing to buyers bringing in a professional home stager will also get you the help you need to depersonalize your home to prevent the kinds of problems I’ve just described.

 Protecting Your Valuables While Your Home is On the Market

 If you are still occupying your home while it is for sale, jewelry, small collectibles and prescription medications should all be put away, and in places buyers aren’t likely to look.

 Tucking these small items of value or meds in cabinets of homes or anything that’s considered attached to the home – closets etc – is a bad idea because buyers will look in there.

 Here are some things I recommend when staging a home

 Trinkets, collectibles and valued ornaments should be stored away.
 It’s understandable that homeowners love their collectibles and want to show them off, but this isn’t the time to do that.

 Where you choose to store your valuables is also key in keeping them safe.
 Ideally they should be removed altogether, but as that is not always possible they should at least be stored in places where sellers are less likely to feel it’s OK to look, like furniture and storage bins that don’t come with the property.
 You should also make your real estate agent aware of the fact that there are hidden valuables in the home so that they can keep an eye too.